dbdesign-students-spring2024/5-database-design-SkyeJayleen/README.md

 These are closer, but Table 3 does not satisfy the 2NF as some fields do not facts about the primary composite key.
 So I split that table into two:

-* Table 3.1 consisting of just the specific course name-section:
+* Table 3.1 consisting of just the specific sections of courses:

 | course_name* | course_section* | professor | classroom | assignment_id |
 | :- | - | - | - | - |